mavrikkk/ha_kettler/README.md

 **What's new:**

+2020/05/29 Minor bug fixes and improvements.
+No more lags in interface, if disconnect device from power strip. states update immediatly.

 2020/05/22 Minor bug fixes and improvements. +speed, +stability, -freezes.
 Rename r4s_kettler to ready4sky (now it is not only kettle).
 Delete old intefration from UI before install this!

 2020/05/14 Minor bug fixes and improvements. integration some other models. add Cooker!